What is Radiation Therapy?

 Prostate Brachytherapy (Internal Radiation Therapy)

 With brachytherapy, radioactive material is placed directly into the prostate using a hollow needle.
 There are two types of brachytherapy: low dose rate (LDR) brachytherapy and high dose rate (HDR) brachytherapy.

 LDR brachytherapy - is when your doctor uses a thin needle to insert radioactive "seeds" (the size of a rice grain) into the prostate.
 These seeds send out radiation, killing the prostate cancer cells nearby.
 In LDR, the seeds are left in the prostate even after treatment is finished.

 HDR brachytherapy - is when your doctor puts radiation into your prostate using a slightly larger hollow needle to insert a thin catheter.
 This catheter stays in your body until treatment is done.
 The radiation source stays in your prostate for a short period of time.
-Once your treatment is finished, all radioactive material is removed.
+Once your treatment is done, all radioactive material is removed.

 Anesthesia is needed to insert the needles for both LDR and HDR brachytherapy.
-In addition you may need to stay in the hospital overnight to complete your treatment.
+You may need to stay in the hospital overnight.

 What are the Benefits, Risks and Side Effects of Radiation Therapy?